iLPdev/prs/README.md

 - [Lua](https://www.lua.org) is the programming language
 - [Edbee Library](https://github.com/edbee/edbee-lib) provides the text editor component for Mudlet
 - [Mudlet](https://github.com/Mudlet/Mudlet) is a cross-platform, open source, and super fast MUD client
+- [MDK](https://github.com/demonnic/MDK) is a collection of Lua 'classes' and modules by @demonnic
 - [Git](https://git-scm.com) is the version-control system for tracking changes and project management
 - [ImgBot](https://github.com/dabutvin/Imgbot) provides GitHub-integrated image optimization